Fast Evolutionary Programming (FEP)

 Note

-FEP was proposed mainly by Yao in 1999, the recipient of IEEE Evolutionary Computation Pioneer Award 2013 and IEEE Frank Rosenblatt Award 2020, where the classical Gaussian sampling distribution is replaced by the heavy-tailed Cachy distribution for better exploration on multi-modal black-box problems.
+FEP was proposed mainly by Yao et al. in 1999 (the recipient of IEEE Evolutionary Computation Pioneer Award 2013 and IEEE Frank Rosenblatt Award 2020 ), where the classical Gaussian sampling distribution is replaced by the heavy-tailed Cachy distribution for better exploration on multi-modal black-box optimization problems.

 Parameters: